-- 1 Initially, the aggrieved student should communicate with the faculty member concerned and discuss the problem openly. - 2.
-If this discussion does not result in a satisfactory resolution, the student may appeal to the training director, faculty head, or professor in charge of the instructor's area who will employ the area's procedures to resolve the grievance. - 3.
-If the grievance has not been successfully cleared at this time, the student may request that the grievance be referred to CISA's Office of the Dean, who will forward the case to an Academic Grievance Committee.
-The committee will convene for the specific purpose of hearing a student academic grievance as needed.
+- 1. Initially, the aggrieved student should communicate with the faculty member concerned and discuss the problem openly. - 2.
+If this discussion does not result in a satisfactory resolution, the student may appeal in writing providing documentation to the faculty head or professor in charge of the instructor's area who will employ the area's procedures to resolve the grievance.